shiyonglu/SecDATAVIEW/README.md

  https://www.dropbox.com/sh/hywa7du0sr70nec/AABAyHqD_4tPYXVUNdw2bQAEa?dl=0

-Networking support for SEV worker nodes:
+Networking support for SEV worker nodes
 ----------------------------------------

 In order SecDATAVIEW SEV VM to send and receive packets via the network, a TAP interface is needed on the host AMD server for every single SEV VM.
 The TAP interface should be bridged to the ethernet interface with internet access so that every SEV VM receives its IP addresses from the LAN DHCP server.
 Create and configure each TAP interface as follows: